 Following CAA approval of new route designs – and after they have been flown for a period of time – the CAA performs Post Implementation Reviews of all new routes.
 This is done to assess whether the anticipated impacts and benefits of the airspace changes happened in practice.

-Following the CAA’s finding on the redesigned Route 4, Gatwick submitted an amended Route 4 proposal which the CAA ratified following their Post Implementation Review in April 2017.
+Following the CAA’s finding on the redesigned Route 4, we submitted an amended Route 4 proposal which the CAA ratified following their Post Implementation Review in April 2017.

 A community group – Plane Justice – however sought a judicial review that challenged the CAA’s Post Implementation Review decision to ratify the revised Route 4 departure route.